Year 1700-1799

 Lateral drainage channel at Siccar Point, looking SW on 17 June 2008.
 The marked valley is dry today, but was presumably cut by meltwater flowing along the southern margin of a Weichselian glacier draining east along the Firth of Forth, eastern Scotland.

 The profound dynamic nature of planet Earth demonstrated by Hutton's unconformity at Siccar Point is emphasised by the geomorphology in the near sourroundings.
 In contrast to Hutton and his friends, who came to Siccar Point by boat, most visitors today will come by car, to walk the final kilometre to the coastal site.
 The Siccar Point parking place is located in a peculiar dry valley (see photo above).
 This is a relict meltwater channel, cut by meltwater running along the southern margin of a big glacier flowing east along the Firth of Forth topographic depression about 22,000 years ago.
-This might well have been the same ice stream which was responsible for another famous geological locality at Blackford Hill in southern Edinburgh , where peculiar scratches on bedrock were identified as as being the result of glacier action by Jean Louis Agassiz in 1840, thereby giving the glacial hypothesis a significant momentum 52 years after Hutton's visit at Siccar Point.
-Our scientific understanding of the dynamic nature of planet Earth made huge progress during this short time span from 1788 to 1840.
+This might well have been the same ice stream which was responsible for another famous geological locality at Blackford Hill in southern Edinburgh, where peculiar scratches on bedrock were identified as as being the result of glacier action by Jean Louis Agassiz in 1840, thereby giving the glacial hypothesis a significant momentum 52 years after Hutton's visit at Siccar Point.
+Our scientific understanding of the dynamic nature of planet Earth made huge progress during this short time span from 1788 to 1840, both with regard to geology and climate.

 Click here to jump back to the list of contents.